 While Ginger Beer tends to garnish more attention in cocktail circles, never underestimate the usefulness of Ginger Ale – especially if you’ve made it at home.

-Mixing particularly well with dark spirits, ginger ale is a favourite with just about any of the whiskies and with aged or spiced rums.
-Throw some Bourbon and bitters in with it and you’ve got a Horses Neck.
-Mix some Pimm’s and lemonade (as well as an array of summer fruits) and you have a Pimm’s Cup.
+Mixing particularly well with dark spirits, ginger ale is a favourite with just about any whisk(e)y or perhaps your choice of aged or spiced rums.
+Throw some Bourbon and bitters in with it, and you’ve got a Horses Neck.
+Mix some Pimm’s (or any other brands Summer Cup … Hickson Rds Wild Rosé Summer Cup is one that springs to mind) with a little lemonade (as well as an array of summer fruits), and you have a Pimm’s Cup.

 And who doesn’t love a Presbyterian?
 We are, of course, talking about the Scotch and ginger ale highball cocktail.
 You can even mix it with gin and lemon juice for a Ginger Buck (take that Moscow Mule).

-The advantage of making ginger ale at home is that it is not only economical but you’ll find the flavours a cleaner and deeper for the experience.
+The advantage of making ginger ale at home is that it is economical, but more to the point, we expect that you’ll find the flavours cleaner and just that little bit deeper for the experience.
 Making it yourself also allows you to be aware of exactly how much sugar is in the drink (which is really not much), as well as being able to adjust the level of sour by how much lime juice you include.

 Homemade Ginger Ale